albert-decatur/SQL-for-Windows-Users/README.md

 Find an actual SQL tutorial [here](https://github.com/tthibo/SQL-Tutorial).
 It's good.
-Note for nerds: SQLite is a bit of a speciality flavor of SQL.
+Note for nerds: SQLite is a bit of a specialty flavor of SQL.
 Kind of like chunky monkey.
 Not for everybody, but it suites this exercise well because it has no configuration or permissions to deal with and is small.

 ## inputs